Grow through carbon credits

 We at Farmers Edge assess the potential for carbon offset creation based on your agronomic practices and then, if practices match carbon offset protocol requirements, provide value for the offset up front.
 Farmers Edge then assumes the risk that the carbon offset may not get created, verified or sold.

 Q: How many acres do I need to get a tonne of carbon?

-A: For the Nitrous Oxide Emissions Reduction Protocol (NERP) it takes about five to ten acres to generate one tonne of CO2e.
-This fluctuates dramatically above that range across the province due to dryland conditions, N fertilizer rates, yields and VR or non-VR management practices.
-For the Conservation Cropping Protocol (CCP) it is about nine acres for parkland conditions and about 17 acres for dryland conditions.These estimates are impacted at the individual farm level by usual agronomic practices and “one off” agronomic events, on a field-by-field basis.
+A: For the Conservation Cropping Protocol (CCP) it is about nine acres for parkland conditions and about 17 acres for dryland conditions.These estimates are impacted at the individual farm level by usual agronomic practices and “one off” agronomic events, on a field-by-field basis.

 Q: What other information do I need to supply?

-A: The CCP and NERP protocols provide the parameters used to run a unique carbon project for each farm.
+A: The CCP protocol provides the parameters used to run a unique carbon project for each farm.
 All the land titles for the farm’s owned land need to be accessed, with the owners’ approval.
 Copies of lease agreements, and potentially carbon assignment agreements, for rented farm land are needed to demonstrate carbon offset ownership.
 Crop insurance summary documents, nitrogen fertilizer receipts, and tillage machinery information round out the “paper” requirements.